xfhelen/xfhelen.github.io/_pages/about.md

 My primary research interest is in implementing energy-efficient system and architecture co-design for smart computing platforms of different sizes, ranging from autonomous AIoT sensors to intelligent datacenters.

-My broader interests include power and energy management, AI infrastructures, autonomous architecture and system designs, sustainable computing, carbon neutrality, etc.
+My broader interests include microscale, hyperscale and hybrid datacenters, power and energy management, automated architecture and system designs, sustainable computing, carbon neutrality, etc.

 **A Message for Prospective Students**